-Theory Paper & Presentation (50 points) SLOs: 1 & 3
+Theory Paper & Infographic (50 points) SLOs: 1 & 2

-Research a theorist and his or her theory, write a paper, and create a presentation reflecting what you have discovered about your theorist.
+Research a theorist and their theory, write a paper, and create a presentation reflecting what you have discovered about your theorist.
 The presentation will be posted to a discussion board on Canvas.